dotincorp/dotpad-sdk-guide/Android/2.0.0/README.md

     ```

 ### connect()
-* This function connects to the device.
+* This function connects to the Dot Pad device.
     ```
     import com.dotincorp.sdk.process.DotPadProcess